VTrelat/Fractals/README.md

 <img src="./images/burningship.png" width=500 height=250 />
 </div>

-## 3. GUI
+## 3. Python GUI

-Lately, I also developed a GUI for this program.
+Lately, I also developed a GUI (_Graphical User Interface_) for this program.
 It is made in Python with the [Tkinter](https://docs.python.org/3/library/tkinter.html) and [Pillow](https://pillow.readthedocs.io/en/stable/) libraries.
 To use it, you need to have Python 3 installed on your system as well as the Pillow library.

 ```bash